Locally uniform random permutations with large increasing subsequences: Our results

 \textit{Links to permuton and graphon theory.}

-When $\mu$ is a probability measure on $\carre$ whose marginals are uniform, we call it a \textit{permuton} \cite{GGKK15}.
-The theory of permutons was introduced in \cite{HKMRS13} and is now widely studied \cite{KP12,M15,BBFGMP22}.
-It serves as a scaling limit model for random permutations and is especially useful when investigating models with restriction on the number of occurences of certain patterns \cite{BBFGP18,BBFGMP20}.
-One of its fundamental results is that for any permuton $\mu$, the sequence $\big(\sample_N(\mu)\big)_{N\in\N^*}$ almost surely converges in some sense to $\mu$.
+When $\mu$ is a probability measure on $\carre$ whose marginals are uniform, we call it a \textit{permuton} as in \cite{GGKK15}.
+The theory of permutons was introduced in \cite{HKMRS13} and is now widely studied \cite{KP12,M15,BBFGP18,BBFGMP22}.
+It serves as a scaling limit for random permutations and is directly related to the study of pattern occurrences (see e.g.~\cite[Definition 1.5]{HKMRS13} or \cite[Theorem 2.5]{BBFGMP20}).
+One of its fundamental results is that for any permuton $\mu$, the sequence $\big(\sample{N}{\mu}\big)_{N\in\bN^*}$ almost surely converges \enquote{in the permuton sense} to $\mu$.

-Reading this paper does not require any prior knowledge about the litterature on permutons : it is merely part of our motivation for the study of models $\sample_N(\mu)$.
-Notice however that considering pre-permutons instead of permutons is nothing but a slight generalization.
-Indeed, one can associate to any pre-permuton $\mu$ a unique permuton $\widetilde{\mu}$ such that random permutations sampled from $\mu$ or $\Tilde{\mu}$ have same law \cite{BDMW22}.
+Reading this paper does not require any prior knowledge about the literature on permutons: it is merely part of our motivation for the study of models $\sample{N}{\mu}$.
+Notice however that considering pre-permutons instead of permutons is just a slight generalization.
+Indeed, one can associate to any pre-permuton $\mu$ a unique permuton $\hat{\mu}$ such that random permutations sampled from $\mu$ and $\hat{\mu}$ have the same law (see e.g.~\cite[Remark 1.2]{BDMW22}).

 This paper was partly motivated by \cite{McK19}, where an analogous problem is tackled for graphons.
 The theory of graphons for the study of dense graph sequences is arguably the main inspiration at the origin of permuton theory, and there exist numerous bridges between them \cite{GGKK15,BBDFGMP21}.
-For example the longest increasing subsequence of permutations corresponds to the clique number of graphs.
+For instance the longest increasing subsequence of permutations corresponds to the clique number of graphs.
 In \cite{DHM15} the authors exhibit a wide family of graphons bounded away from $0$ and $1$ whose sampled graphs have logarithmic clique numbers, thus generalizing this property of Erd\H{o}s-Rényi random graphs.
-In some sense this is analogous to Deuschel and Zeitouni's result on pemutations (\Cref{Deuschel_Zeitouni} here).
+In some sense this is analogous to Deuschel and Zeitouni's result on permutations (\Cref{Deuschel_Zeitouni} here).
 In \cite{McK19} the author studies graphons allowed to approach the value $1$, and proves in several cases that clique numbers behave as a power of $N$; the results of the present paper are counterparts for permutations.